vacu9708/Study-records/Etc/Object Oriented Programming/readme.md

 }
 ~~~
 The above example does not obey DIP because pay_type might be changed to Apple_pay.<br>
-The parent class Pay_service depends on its child class Samsung_pay
+Pay_service depends on its low level module Samsung_pay
 ~~~java
 interface Pay_type{
 	void payment();